spotfiresoftware/tibco-streaming-community/components/lv-prometheus-viewer/README.md

 Each regex line in the file is evaluated in turn to see if a particular metric is of interest.
 The default regex is `".*"`, so all metrics are included.

+For metrics that have Prometheus labels you can define column names in the Metrics table that match one or more of the labels.
+A metric that contains a label that matches a column name will have that label value set in the field.
+The label column can always be a string type, but you can also define it to be a data type that better matches the label data type.
+This sample has a Metrics column called 'code' of type integer.
+Some of Prometheus's own metrics have a label called 'code' and if present in the metric data being subscribed to, it will be populated with integer values from that label.
+All non-matching labels will be concatenated and set in the "OtherLabels" field, if it's present.

 A third LiveView table called `MetricsSelector` will be initialized to have all the rows present in `MetricsWhiteListRegex.txt`.
 By publishing to the `MetricsSelector` table you can dynamically add a new metric to be included in the `Metrics` table.
 Similarly, you can delete an existing row(s) from the `MetricsSelector` table and the associated metrics will be removed from the `Metrics` table